maikia/StrokeUNET/README.md

 # 3D U-Net Convolution Neural Network with Keras
 ![Tumor Segmentation Example](doc/tumor_segmentation_illusatration.gif)
 ## Background
+This code is based on [this work](https://github.com/ellisdg/3DUnetCNN) on tumor segmentation from the MRI images using 3D UNET.

 Originally designed after [this paper](http://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/cicek16miccai.pdf) on volumetric segmentation with a 3D U-Net.
 The code was written to be trained using the